feast-dev/feast/docs/getting-started/concepts/registry.md

 # Registry

-The Feast registry is where all applied Feast objects (e.g. Feature views, entities, etc) are stored.
-The registry exposes methods to apply, list, retrieve and delete these objects.
-The registry is an abstraction with multiple possible implementations.
+Feast uses a registry to store all applied Feast objects (e.g. Feature views, entities, etc).
+The registry exposes methods to apply, list, retrieve and delete these objects, and is an abstraction with multiple implementations.

 ### Options for registry implementations